marthacryan/developing-extensions-tutorial/README.md

 ## Slides
 **Note**: Slides can be found [here](https://docs.google.com/presentation/d/1Sg2gdaniTo6IPwxgW9C2RyuJHTCJGm30PkyaKIpB0g4/edit?usp=sharing) while in development, but we'll move them into the slides directory when finalized

+# About the Instructors
+* Martha and Alex are software engineers at the IBM Center for Open Source Data and AI Technologies.
+They are both contributors on [JupyterLab](https://github.com/jupyterlab/jupyterlab) and [Elyra](https://github.com/elyra-ai/elyra).
+This is a video of a previous tutorial on developing JupyterLab extensions: https://www.youtube.com/watch?v=_ZexgrCGttU&ab_channel=JupyterCon

+* Piyush is a software engineer at Amazon Web Services working on [JupyterLab](https://github.com/jupyterlab/jupyterlab).